achille1789/wms-bnu-ltd/my-website/docs/updates.md

 ## Overview

 This project provides a backend system for managing customers, users, suppliers, and goods, including logging capabilities.
 The system is designed to handle data efficiently, offering functionalities for adding, updating, and deleting records.
+Additionally, a user interface is provided to interact with these functionalities.

 ## Logger